realrubberduckdev/dp-blog/src/content/azure-github-webapp-deployment.md

 Switch-AzWebAppSlot -Name $webappname -ResourceGroupName $resourceGroupName ` -SourceSlotName staging -DestinationSlotName production
 ```
+Essentially the script does the following:
+- Securely connect to Azure
+- Create resource group if needed
+- Create Azure app service
+- Create Azure web app
+- Create web deployment slots
+- Set web app staging slot deployment to Github repo master branch
+- Finally switch the slots so the current state of master becomes available in production slot

 So now that deployment is done, you can go ahead make a change in master.
 Did you notice that your change is not reflected in the web pages?
 Let me explain why.
 The script configures the staging slot to be synced with master and not the production.
 That is why the script swaps slots at the end.
 Meaning we need to do the same when master gets new changes and this is where we can do magic using [Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/).